 When beauty ideals are unattainable and accepted definitions of success all but impossible to achieve, it’s becoming harder than ever to like ourselves just the way we are.
 But striving for a positive body image and healthy self-esteem is important for more than just a happier life – it could also ward off more serious mental health issues ahead.

-Self-love is word that gets thrown around a lot these days.
+Self-love is a word that gets thrown around a lot these days.
 We know it’s necessary to ensure we are happy and healthy, but what exactly is it and how do we achieve it?

 Self-love is having the ability to believe, wholly and unconditionally, in yourself.
 Why is it important?
 The ability to feel love within yourself directly impacts how we can then receive love from others and the world around us.